SCoPE VLM: Selective Context Processing for Efficient Document Navigation in Vision-Language Models: Proposed Methods

 \subsection{Reinforcement Learning}

-With the SCoPE dataset, we perform Supervised Fine-Tuning (SFT) on Qwen2.5-VL-3B-Instruct, as it has strong performance in high-resolution document understanding.
+With the SCoPE dataset, we perform Supervised Fine-Tuning (SFT) on Qwen2.5 VL 3B Instruct due to its strong performance in high-resolution document understanding.
 While SFT effectively establishes basic decision-making capabilities, several challenges persist.
 First, the SFT model occasionally selects invalid actions that exceed the allowed image index range.
 Second, it often continues scrolling even after all document pages have been processed.
 See Section~\ref{sec:full_main} for the full Chain of Scroll trajectory of SCoPE VLM SFT which fails to generate a valid answer after visiting all pages in the given document.
 These issues highlight a fundamental challenge: determining whether to continue scrolling or to provide an answer based on potentially incomplete information.
 Such decision-making under uncertainty cannot be adequately addressed by SFT alone, as it lacks mechanisms to encourage exploration beyond ground-truth trajectories.
 To overcome these limitations, we incorporate reinforcement learning (RL) to optimize CoS capabilities of SCoPE VLM.

 \textbf{Episodic Group Relative Policy Optimization:} To adapt GRPO~\cite{grpo} to the episodic structure of CoS, we introduce Episodic Group Relative Policy Optimization (EGRPO), a group-based approach tailored for multi-step document navigation tasks.
 As illustrated in Figure~\ref{fig:egrpo_main}, EGRPO generates $\tilde{G}$ candidate responses at each step and employs a two-stage sampling strategy: first, we uniformly sample $G$ candidates from the original $\tilde{G}$ to preserve reward diversity, then randomly select one response from the top-$N$ candidates ranked by reward scores.
 This hybrid approach effectively balances exploration and exploitation—the uniform sampling maintains diversity across the reward spectrum while the top-$N$ selection ensures high-quality action selection, allowing the model to efficiently explore diverse trajectories while systematically pursuing paths that maximize returns.